Syncthing

 Pros

-Syncthing has a number of advantages that make it a popular choice for backups.
+Syncthing has several advantages that make it a popular choice for file synchronization and backup.
 Some of the pros include:

 Cons

-While Syncthing is a robust backup solution, it does have some limitations.
+While Syncthing has several advantages, it also has some limitations.
 Some of the cons include:

-• Steep learning curve: Syncthing can be complex to set up and configure, especially for users who are new to backup software.
+• Steep learning curve: Syncthing can be complex to set up and configure, especially for users who are new to file synchronization.

 FAQ